mrarronz/ZHToast/README.md

 ![image](https://github.com/mrarronz/ZHToast/raw/master/screenshot/loading.png)

 Loading style is different from HUD, the indicator is displayed on left of the text label.
-I prefer to use it in webview.
+I prefer to use it with loading a webview.

 ```objective-c
 ZHToastView *toast = [[ZHToastView alloc] initWithStyle:ZHToastStyleLoading];